 All teams face the problem of “Where can I find that file?” at some point or another.
 Centralizing storage is important to the overall operations of a team—everyone should have access to the files and information they need at all times.
 Using Google Workspace, OutSystems relies on one shared folder for all assets related to a project.
 They also attach files to tasks in Asana and use the Files View to see a list of all files related to a project.
 They call this system their own digital asset manager.

 Despite having a widely distributed team, OutSystems is able to work collaboratively on projects by tracking their work in Asana and hosting collaborative working sessions in Google Workspace.
 Using Google Docs and Hangouts, their teams can collaborate in real time on a single document and follow up with comments or conversations asynchronously in Asana.

 6. Start simple

 Adopting new tools on a growing team can be a daunting feat, let alone maximizing their utility.
 The trick is to start simple—use basic features and set up a simple onboarding process.
-For example, OutSystems has set up a simple one-hour onboarding call for new hires to learn how to use Asana and G Suite.
+For example, OutSystems has set up a simple one-hour onboarding call for new hires to learn how to use Asana and Google Workspace.
 After the training, employees are granted access to both tools and ready to hit the ground running.

 As for expanding use of the tools, they’ve found that a gradual ramp-up to using more functionality—like custom features and third-party integrations—best served their team.
 Establishing key workflows and then implementing additional features was crucial to setting up a sound process that scales with their team.